NinoFVal/HTML-CSS-Project/README.md

 # Yup Yoga

+Yup Yoga is a newly establish Yoga teaching business based in Tallaght, Dublin.
 Yup Yoga is hoping to a bring a wide variety of yoga classes to people who are looking to begin practising yoga.
 It will also be targeted at people who want to challenge themselves and add a new way of exercising to their fitness journey.
 The Yup Yoga website will be a way for people learn about the different yoga styles and also a place they can book classes.

 ![amiresponsive image](https://github.com/NinoFVal/HTML-CSS-Project/blob/main/media/amiresponsive.jpg)